Redoaxe/hello-world/README.md

 # hello-world
-Learning how to use Github
+Learning how to use Github.
+Doing the tutorial, so far so good.
+Yeah, that's all.